Why Coaches Need Custom Websites vs Templates

 Wondering about custom coach website vs template?
 Learn how bespoke builds beat generic options for coaching success and client engagement.

-You are a coach.
-Maybe you help people find their purpose.
-Maybe you teach CEOs how to stop micromanaging.
+Maybe you help clients find their purpose, or teach CEOs how to stop micromanaging.
 Perhaps you guide exhausted mothers through hormonal shifts.
-You have skills.
-You have experience.
-You have results.
+You have skills and experience.
+And your clients get results.

 You saw the template.
 It looked clean.
 The colors matched your brand.
 The layout seemed professional.
 You bought it for $79 and spent a weekend swapping out stock photos.
-Now it sits there.
-A digital brochure.
-Pretty but empty.
+Now it sits there as a digital brochure.
+Pretty... but empty.

-You are not alone.
-Thousands of coaches stare at their template sites every morning.
+You're not alone.
+Hundreds of coaches are stuck with template sites.
 They wonder why visitors leave without booking.
 They question why their email list stays stagnant.
 They blame their pricing.
 Their copy.
 Their offers.

 But the problem might be simpler.